 COVID-19 and its impact on physical activity

-However, whilst some used it as an opportunity to get more physically active in the time they were able to work from home, other demographics including children and those with disabilities often felt the more harsh impacts of the restrictions.
+Whilst some used it as an opportunity to get more physically active in the time they were able to work from home, other demographics including children and those with disabilities often felt the more harsh impacts of the restrictions.
 This actually resulted in many doing less physical activity.
-Furthermore, many lost a lot of confidence in their own physical abilities as a result.
+You can view a summary of this in the latest Active Lives Survey on our Sport England Insight page.

-Below you’ll find a number of insight resources that have been produced nationally.
-These were designed to help us understand how the pandemic and social restrictions have impacted physical activity levels and health.
+The below insight and resources were designed to help us understand how the pandemic and social restrictions have impacted physical activity levels and health.
 Moreover, they aim to help us to consider how we can guide people back into physical activity as we emerge from the restrictions.

-Beneath this you’ll find useful resources for the sports sector, including information about funding and courses available.
+Beneath the insight, you’ll find useful resources for the sports sector, including information about funding and courses available.
 Click the button below to jump straight to this section.

 Children and Young People: The impacts of COVID-19 on physical activity